Study: A phase 2, open-label, multicenter, multinational, single-arm trial

 Study limitations: Small participant group size and no sham control group; CHOP INTEND score was assessed only until a participant achieved the maximum score of 64.
 HINE-2 score was assessed until day 778, but not at later study visits

-Safety: Consistent with the SPINRAZA Prescribing Information; no new safety concerns were identified; 100% (25/25) of participants had an adverse event (AE) that was mild or moderate in severity.
+Safety: Consistent with the SPINRAZA Prescribing Information; after a follow-up of 14 months to 5.7 years, no new safety concerns were identified and 100% (25/25) of participants had an adverse event that was mild, or moderate in severity.

 Primary endpoint:

-The majority of infants achieved the following WHO motor milestones5:
+The majority of infants achieved the following WHO motor milestones1:

-*Permanent assisted ventilation was defined as tracheostomy or ventilator support for ≥16 hours per day for >21 continuous days in the absence of an acute reversible event.
+*Permanent assisted ventilation was defined as tracheostomy or ventilator support for ≥16 hours per day for >21 continuous days in the absence of an acute reversible event.1,8

 Results may vary based on several factors, including severity of disease.

-†WHO MM windows of achievement were determined based on the WHO Multicenter Growth Reference Study windows of achievement in healthy children.7
+‡WHO motor milestone windows of achievement were determined based on the WHO Multicenter Growth Reference Study windows of achievement in healthy children.

 §Serious AEs (N=12) were tendon disorder, dehydration (n=1); bronchitis, choking, pneumonia, medical device change, tonsillectomy (n=1); pneumonia, tonsillectomy (n=1); upper respiratory tract infection, diarrhea (n=1); mycoplasmal pneumonia (n=1); viral upper respiratory tract infection (n=1); post lumbar puncture syndrome, abdominal distention, respiratory distress, dehydration, enterovirus infection, corona virus infection (confirmed not COVID-19), respiratory syncytial virus bronchiolitis, bacterial pneumonia, acute respiratory failure, respiratory failure, tachycardia, viral gastroenteritis, pneumonia, feeding disorder, choking (n=1); respiratory distress, respiratory syncytial virus bronchiolitis, pneumonia aspiration, pneumonia, influenza A virus positive, respiratory failure, respirovirus positive test (n=1); failure to thrive (n=1); urinary tract infection (n=1); respiratory syncytial virus infection (n=1); pyrexia, pneumococcal pneumonia, pneumonia, pseudomonal pneumonia, upper respiratory tract infection (n=1).